tjworks/tapdata-docs-en/docs/user-guide/data-pipeline/copy-data/create-task.md

        * **Process by Event Type**: If you choose this, you also need to select data writing strategies for insert, update, and delete events.
        * **Statistical Append Write**: Only processes insert events, discarding update and delete events.
      * **Data Source Exclusive Configuration**: Choose whether to save deleted data.
-     * **Synchronize Partition Properties**: When this feature is enabled, Tapdata Cloud will automatically create a sharded collection in the target database.
+     * **Synchronize Partition Properties**: When this feature is enabled, Tapdata will automatically create a sharded collection in the target database.
 This function is only effective when both the source and target databases are MongoDB clusters.
    * **Data Model**
      Displays table structure information of the target table, including field names and field types.
    * **Alert Settings**